apache/kafka/docker/README.md

   - `native` image type is for graalvm based `native` kafka docker image (to be hosted on apache/kafka-native) as described in [KIP-974](https://cwiki.apache.org/confluence/display/KAFKA/KIP-974%3A+Docker+Image+for+GraalVM+based+Native+Kafka+Broker#KIP974:DockerImageforGraalVMbasedNativeKafkaBroker-ImageNaming)

 - Example(jvm):-
-To build and test a jvm image type ensuring kafka to be containerised should be https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz (it is recommended to use scala 2.13 binary tarball), following inputs in github actions workflow are recommended.
+To build and test a jvm image type ensuring kafka to be containerised should be https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz (it is recommended to use scala 2.13 binary tarball), following inputs in GitHub actions workflow are recommended.
 ```
 image_type: jvm
 kafka_url: https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz
 ```
 - Example(native):-
-  To build and test a native image type ensuring kafka to be containerised should be https://archive.apache.org/dist/kafka/3.8.0/kafka_2.13-3.8.0.tgz (it is recommended to use scala 2.13 binary tarball), following inputs in github actions workflow are recommended.
+  To build and test a native image type ensuring kafka to be containerised should be https://archive.apache.org/dist/kafka/3.8.0/kafka_2.13-3.8.0.tgz (it is recommended to use scala 2.13 binary tarball), following inputs in GitHub actions workflow are recommended.
 ```
 image_type: native
 kafka_url: https://archive.apache.org/dist/kafka/3.8.0/kafka_2.13-3.8.0.tgz
 ```
-Creating a Release Candidate using github actions
+Creating a Release Candidate using GitHub actions
 -------------------------------------------------

 - This is the recommended way to push an RC docker image.
-- Go to `Build and Push Release Candidate Docker Image` Github Actions Workflow.
+- Go to `Build and Push Release Candidate Docker Image` GitHub Actions Workflow.
-- Choose the `image_type` and provide `kafka_url` that needs to be containerised in the `rc_docker_image` that will be pushed to github.
+- Choose the `image_type` and provide `kafka_url` that needs to be containerised in the `rc_docker_image` that will be pushed to GitHub.
 - Example(jvm):-
-If you want to push a jvm image which contains kafka from https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz to dockerhub under the namespace apache, repo name as kafka and image tag as 3.6.0-rc1 then following values need to be added in Github Actions Workflow:-
+If you want to push a jvm image which contains kafka from https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz to dockerhub under the namespace apache, repo name as kafka and image tag as 3.6.0-rc1 then following values need to be added in GitHub Actions Workflow:-
 ```
 image_type: jvm
 kafka_url: https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz
 rc_docker_image: apache/kafka:3.6.0-rc0
 ```
 - Example(native):-
-  If you want to push a native image which contains kafka from https://archive.apache.org/dist/kafka/3.8.0/kafka_2.13-3.8.0.tgz to dockerhub under the namespace apache, repo name as kafka-native and image tag as 3.8.0-rc0 then following values need to be added in Github Actions Workflow:-
+  If you want to push a native image which contains kafka from https://archive.apache.org/dist/kafka/3.8.0/kafka_2.13-3.8.0.tgz to dockerhub under the namespace apache, repo name as kafka-native and image tag as 3.8.0-rc0 then following values need to be added in GitHub Actions Workflow:-
 ```
 image_type: native
 kafka_url: https://archive.apache.org/dist/kafka/3.8.0/kafka_2.13-3.8.0.tgz
 rc_docker_image: apache/kafka-native:3.8.0-rc0
 ```

-Promoting a Release Candidate using github actions
+Promoting a Release Candidate using GitHub actions
 --------------------------------------------------

 - This is the recommended way to promote an RC docker image.
-- Go to `Promote Release Candidate Docker Image` Github Actions Workflow.
+- Go to `Promote Release Candidate Docker Image` GitHub Actions Workflow.
 - Choose the RC docker image (`rc_docker_image`) that you want to promote and where it needs to be pushed to (`promoted_docker_image`), i.e. the final docker image release.
 - Example(jvm):-
 If you want to promote apache/kafka:3.6.0-rc0 RC docker image to apache/kafka:3.6.0 then following parameters can be provided to the workflow.